© 2010-2024 by Fine Arts of the Southwest, Inc. All rights reserved.

 Ex: Herb and Bernie Beenhouwer Collection, Santa Fe, NM

 The buckle was originally purchased directly from Eveli Sabatie in the late 1980's by the prominent Santa Fe Native American Arts collectors, Herb and Bernie Beenhouwer.
-The Beenhouwer’s were longtime Santa Fe residents and collectors.
-Eveli named the buckle "Slot Canyon" and it is easy to see why that was her conception of the piece.
-The purple sugilite "slot" in the surrounding redrock with a sliver of bright blue sky above.
+The Beenhouwer’s were longtime Santa Fe residents and serious collectors of Charles Loloma and Eveli jewlery.
+Eveli named this buckle "Slot Canyon" and it is easy to see why that was her conception of the piece as seen in the actual slot canyon photo above.
+The purple sugilite "slot" in the surrounding redrock with a sliver of bright blue sky overhead.
 In 1994, the Beenhouwers donated the vast majority of their large and important Native American art collection to the Hopi tribe keeping only a few favorite pieces, including this buckle, for themselves.
 Years later, in 2017, we acquired the buckle from their family collection.
-That they chose to keep this buckle in their personal collection for so long speaks volumes about its significance.u
+That they chose to keep this buckle in their personal collection for so long speaks volumes about its beauty and significance to them.

 “She is innovating even more on her own—her style has some influence because she was trained here….Her style is really…her own and is now starting to have a strong flavor of North Africa…parts of her innovation I also incorporated back.”